What to do if you find a stray dog

 If your dog has been taken to West Hall Kennels you will be able to collect it and you will have to pay a release fee.
 The amount of the release fee will vary depending on how much time time your dog has been at the kennels.

-How can I prevent my dog from straying?
+How to prevent your dog from straying

 Be a responsible dog owner.

 Dogs should always be walked and exercised with a responsible person present.
 Never allow your dog to wander, roam or exercise on its own.